SayantanRC/AppletApp/README.md

-# AppletApp - A simple applet to see time of different timezones
+# AppletApp - A simple applet to see time from different timezones

 ## How to run
 1. Download or clone this repository